ONEARMY/academy/docs/build.md

 | <img src="assets/build/thumb-extrusion-pro.jpg" width="150"/> |  __Extrusion Pro__ <br> A beefed up version of our smaller extruder.
 Made to run long hours and outputs more plastic.
 Its the extruder you can count on for big productions.   |
 | <img src="assets/build/thumb-shredder-pro.jpg" width="150"/> |  __Shredder Pro__ <br> Big version of our small shredder, the main difference is that this is a 2 axel machine.
 Good for quickly shredding plastic into small flakes.
 Less good for granulating.  |

 **If you need help, have questions or looking for someone to talk to in your lonely cold workspace.
-Head to the [#build](https://discordapp.com/invite/XQDmQVT) channel on Discord.
+Head to the [#build](https://discordapp.com/invite/XQDmQVT) channel on Discord!
 Here we talk nerdy about machines.**